yt-project/yt/doc/source/developing/building_the_docs.rst

 As alluded to earlier, building the full documentation is a bit more involved than simply building the static documentation.

-The full documentation makes heavy use of custom sphinx extensions to transform recipes, notebooks, and inline code snippets into python scripts, IPython_ notebooks, or notebook cells that are executed when the docs are built.
+The full documentation makes heavy use of custom Sphinx extensions to transform recipes, notebooks, and inline code snippets into Python scripts, IPython_ notebooks, or notebook cells that are executed when the docs are built.

 To do this, we use Jupyter's nbconvert module to transform notebooks into